 Especially if the reason for your hiatus was a previous heartbreak, starting over might seem like a better idea than jumping back in where you left off.

-However, this article is all about how you can use your past to inform your future, without letting it impact you in a negative way.
+However, this article is all about how you can use your past to inform your future how to date again, without letting it impact you in a negative way.

 You can do things like…